Spike Jonze: 2020–present: Beastie Boys Story

-Jonze directed the Beastie Boys Story: As Told By Michael Diamond & Adam Horovitz stage show, which took place in Philadelphia and Brooklyn for three nights in 2019 and saw the band's two surviving members tell the story of the Beastie Boys and their friendship.
+Jonze directed the Beastie Boys Story: As Told by Michael Diamond & Adam Horovitz stage show, which took place in Philadelphia and Brooklyn for three nights in 2019 and saw the band's two surviving members tell the story of the Beastie Boys and their friendship.
 A feature-length documentary, Beastie Boys Story, was also directed by Jonze and features footage from the shows.
 It was released on Apple TV+ in 2020 to positive reviews.

-In 2019, film scholars Kim Wilkins and Wyatt Moss-Wellington published ReFocus: The Films of Spike Jonze, a collection of academic essays on Jonze's oeuvre.
+He returned to acting in Damien Chazelle's 2022 film Babylon, appearing as a German film director bearing a resemblance to Erich von Stroheim.

+In early 2023, it was reported that Jonze had started working on a television series for Netflix with Brad Pitt and Joaquin Phoenix attached.
+However, the project was scrapped after he left it in October 2024.

 Personal life

 On June 26, 1999, Jonze married director Sofia Coppola, whom he had first met in 1992 on the set of the music video for Sonic Youth's "100%".
 On December 5, 2003, the couple filed for divorce, citing "irreconcilable differences".
 The character of John, a career-driven photographer (played by Giovanni Ribisi) in Coppola's Lost in Translation (2003), was rumored to be based on Jonze, though Coppola commented "It's not Spike, but there are elements of him there, elements of experiences."

 Jonze dated singer Karen O throughout 2005, although the couple broke up shortly after.
-People magazine reported that Jonze dated actress Drew Barrymore in 2007.
+People reported that Jonze dated actress Drew Barrymore in 2007.
+From 2008 to 2009, Jonze dated actress Michelle Williams, with whom he worked on Synecdoche, New York.
 Jonze was reported to have begun dating Japanese actress Rinko Kikuchi in 2010 and the couple briefly lived together in New York City.
 They separated in 2011.

+Beginning in 2019, Jonze was in a relationship with artist Allie Teilz, whom he met in 2013 on the set of Her.
+They had three sons: twins born in 2023 and another in 2024.